Sponsored Links

 If man made water defences are breached, then the flood is more destructive than if the water had gradually inundated the land beyond because the build-up of pressure and volume of water creates an explosive flood of high volume and velocity.

 More recently we can all remember the effect of a breach in the Mississippi levee caused by the 9 metre Storm Surge associated with hurricane Katrina that flooded 80% of New Orleans in August 2005.
-1,836 people are known to have died, a further 705 are still listed as missing and as at November 2006 sections of the city are still not open to residents.
+1,836 people are known to have died, a further 705 are still listed as missing and even by November 2006 sections of the city were still not open to residents.

 Storm Surge